right-rudder/blue-skies-astro/src/content/pilot-training/notasulga-alabama-flight-school.md

   city: "Notasulga"
   stateShort: "AL"
   stateLong: "Alabama"
-  description: "A quiet and historic town known for its Southern hospitality and clear skies—ideal for new aviators."
+  description: "A quiet and historic town known for its Southern hospitality and clear skies , ideal for new aviators."
   keyPlace1: "Tuskegee National Forest"
   keyPlace2: "Town Center Heritage Site"